charlescoult/ic/README.md

 * [**Engineering and Deployment**](#Engineering_and_Deployment)

 ## Data
-If there's one thing that has been drilled into my head from this class it's that data is the fuel of machine learning and a model is only as good as the data being fed into it.
+If there's one thing that has been drilled into my head from this class it's that data is the fuel of machine learning and a model is only as good as the data being fed into it during training.
 Finding or collecting good data, profiling it, and cleaning it are the essential first steps in training a model.

 ### Data Sourcing (Provenance)
 Initially, I had a very difficult time finding a good dataset of images with associated species labels.
 After days of searching, I was floored when I stumbled upon the [Global Biodiversity Information Facility (gbif.org)](https://www.gbif.org/).
 It is an aggregation of numerous biodiversity datasets found across the web and it simply blew me away with the wealth of observation datapoints it contains (over 2 billion).

 Using GBIF's amazing search page I was able to see that its ["iNaturalist Research-grade Observations"](https://www.gbif.org/dataset/50c9509d-22c7-4a22-a47d-8c48425ef4a7) dataset contained 1.5 million image-media observation datapoints for the kingdom Fungi.
 I was also then able to easily download the filtered dataset for use in my project.

 While exploring iNaturalist.org, I discovered that it implements a CNN image classification model to suggests potential species matches to users when they post observations.
 I found [associated blog posts](https://www.inaturalist.org/blog/63931-the-latest-computer-vision-model-updates), the [repository for the model training script](https://github.com/inaturalist/inatVisionTraining) and I was able to contact the creator, [Alex Shepard](https://www.inaturalist.org/people/44845), who was more than helpful.
-I didn't even expect a response back but he was quick to answer my questions and provide me with several tips, including pointing me to a smaller dataset, the [Caltech-UCSD Birds (CUB) dataset](https://www.vision.caltech.edu/datasets/cub_200_2011/), to start testing with.
+I didn't even expect a response back but he was quick to answer my questions and provide me with several tips, including pointing me to a smaller dataset, the [Caltech-UCSD Birds (CUB) dataset](https://www.vision.caltech.edu/datasets/cub_200_2011/), to utilize for testing.
 He also pointed me to several [Kaggle competitions](https://www.kaggle.com/search?q=inaturalist) done on iNaturalist datasets.
-I found a lot of the winners utilized advanced stacking and/or ensemble techniques.
+I found a lot of the winners utilized advanced stacking and/or ensemble techniques - techniques which I plan on implementing in the future.

 ### Extract, Transform and Load (ETL) and Exploratory Data Analysis (EDA)
 An important aspect of dataset generation is ensuring there are enough datapoints for each class to provide a good representation of those classes.
 This involves removing classes that have too few datapoints to yeild meaningful results and removing the 'long tail' of the class distribution.
 This is also known as 'downsampling' where classes at the higher end of a dataset class distribution (the long tail) are randomly sampled to include only a set number of datapoints in order to balance out the dataset.

 #### GBIF dataset
 It was interesting to find that the distribution of datapoints per taxa (class) followed a classic Pareto distribution in that the majority of datapoints belonged to a minority of classes.
+I find the prevalence of the Pareto distribution (as well as numerous other patterns) within natural systems endlessly fascinating.
 <p align="center">
   <img src="_images/pareto.png" alt="pareto">
 </p>

-My efforts toward exploring, cleaning and transforming the GBIF dataset I had downloaded (kingdom Fungi subset of "iNaturalist Research-grade Observations") can be foud in the [`fungi/gbif`](https://github.com/charlescoult/fungi/tree/main/gbif) repository folder.
+My efforts toward exploring, cleaning and transforming the GBIF dataset I had downloaded (kingdom Fungi subset of "iNaturalist Research-grade Observations") can be foud in the [`fungi/gbif`](https://github.com/charlescoult/fungi/tree/main/gbif) repository folder but they can also be summed up as follows:

-The files are rather unorganized but in summary, they accomplished the following:
-* Converting the text/csv files downloaded into a Pandas DataFrame and saving that dataframe to an HDF file
+* Converted the text/csv files downloaded into a Pandas DataFrame and saving that dataframe to an HDF file
-* Exploring the dataset and its distributions
+* Explored the dataset and its distributions
-* Determining relevant columns and removing irrelevant ones ([an example](https://github.com/charlescoult/fungi/blob/main/gbif/gbif_media_clean.ipynb))
+* Determined relevant columns and removing irrelevant ones ([an example](https://github.com/charlescoult/fungi/blob/main/gbif/gbif_media_clean.ipynb))
-* Determining class distribution and where downsampling cuts should be made
+* Determined class distribution and where downsampling cuts should be made
     * the minimum number of datapoints per class was set to 350, yeilding 2,451 classes
     * the main limiting factor was local drive space (1TB) and a rough calculation was done using the average file size of a 100 image sample to determine the above limit of 350 datapoints per taxa (class)
-* Downloading images from the dataset
+* Downloaded images from the dataset
-* Finding downloads that had failed and re-trying them until all downloads were successful
+* Found downloads that had failed and re-trying them until all downloads were successful
-* Removing datapoints with corrupted image files (less than 50)
+* Removed datapoints with corrupted image files (less than 50)

 I also [ran 1000 images through AWS's Rekognition software](https://github.com/charlescoult/fungi/blob/main/gbif/gbif_media_cloud_AWS.ipynb) to see if it could help me with bounding-box isolation but I determined that the price was unjustifiable.